What Is an Eviction Notice?

-An eviction notice or a lease notice is a formal letter used by landlords to warn their tenants about the termination of their rental agreement to begin the eviction process.
+An eviction notice - also known as a lease termination notice or a notice to vacate - is a formal note or letter used by landlords to warn their tenants about the termination of their rental agreement to begin the eviction process.

 The eviction warning letter is sent when the rental contract is coming to an end or if the tenant has violated any of its clauses.
 Ground for eviction may include not paying the rent or doing damage to the furniture or property.
 The two types of notices the landlord can send are curable notices to vacate and incurable notices to vacate.
 A curable notice warns the tenant that their actions had violated their rental agreement and requires them to fix the issue.
 Each curable notice should contain a description of the violation, the date and place it occurred, what and when should be done to fix it.

 An incurable notice is more strict, stating a specific date by which the tenant has to vacate the property.